SoftwareDevEngResearch/use_phase/README.md

 # use_phase
-looking at the environmental impact of products during their use phase
+The purpose of this work is to look at the environmental impact of products during their use phase.
+Using a YAML for the inputs, you must enter the mean, standard deviation, and environmental impact of the consumables of a product into the YAML and insure the name of the YAML matches.
+Currently it is prepopulated with the environmental impact score from SustainableMinds, so the user just needs to include the information on the use.